mIRC-Scripters/mirckb/docs/source/intermediate/data_storage.rst

    $hget(<table_name>)
    ; returns $null if the table does not exist

-!!! attention If the table does exist, returns N for the Nth existing table
+.. attention:: If the table does exist, returns N for the Nth existing table

 .. note:: If $hget(colors) returns 2 indicating colors is the 2nd table, deleting the 1st table causes this command to return 1.